mcguirecooper/Interactive-Lab-Hub/Lab 5/README.md

 * Fill out the ``Contextual Interaction Design Tool`` sheet.[Found here.](ThinkingThroughContextandInteraction.png)

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+Who is involved:

+What is making noises:

+When:

+Where:

+Task Goals:

+When to stand out:

+When to blend in:

+Implicit behaviors:

+Explicit behaviors:

 ### Part C
 ### Test the interaction prototype